JimHotchkiss/hackers-hike-project-app/NOTES.md

 ~ Now I should work on create and edit hikes.
 !!
 Okay, little problem: My controllers aren't linked.
 So after the user logs in, on the users controller, they are taken to a hikes page.
 ~ Might be fun to add a link, in the navbar, to info on hiking.
-~ I added some helpful and fun links in the drop down menu on the hikes pages and the show_hike page
+~ I added some helpful and fun links in the drop down menu on the hikes pages and the show_hike page ~ I've run into a problem: my params[:id] = nil throughout the entire app.
+PISS ME OFF!